Book Now

 We will tentatively make your reservation and we discuss through our options or make proposed changes.

-Spark off your safari plans by speaking to one of our gorilla trekking experts...
+Start planning by speaking to one of our gorilla trekking experts...

 Call one of our safari experts, arrange for a video meeting or send us an email for awesome advice and ideas.